-More than just a death benefit, life insurance can help ease the financial burdens for those you care about most, throughout your life.
+More than just a death benefit, life insurance can help ease the financial burdens for those you are responsible for, throughout your life.

 We understand life can get expensive quickly.
 And every one of us shares the responsibility to plan for and protect the ones we care about most.
 And with the right financial products, that care shouldn’t change whether you’re there or not.

-Here are five unexpected ways the right life insurance policy can help people keep their loved ones from carrying an extra financial burden.
+Here are six unexpected ways the right life insurance policy can help people keep their loved ones from carrying an extra financial burden.

 Fund college tuition

 You worked hard to help your children succeed, so your financial plans shouldn’t get in the way of their future goals.
 Consider the possibility of dedicating part of your life insurance benefit to their college tuition.
 With permanent life insurance, your policy has the potential to accumulate cash value on a tax-deferred basis.
 Those funds can then be accessed generally tax-free1, during your lifetime to help shoulder the cost of college.

 Business owners should consider the future of their business when shaping their life insurance policy.
 It’s usually best to keep loved ones who are not involved in the business from having to take on the responsibility of managing the day-to-day operations.
 An insurance death benefit can fund a buy-sell agreement to protect the business from an undesirable sale, and it also ensures that the business will continue to run as intended.